List of criminal organizations in DC Comics: 100

 Originally based in Metropolis, the 100 kept a firm grip on the city's criminal underworld for years, indulging in crimes such as drug trafficking and racketeering.
 Their first appearance was in Superman's Girlfriend Lois Lane #105.
-A recent retcon in Superman #665 (September 2007) shows that during Superman's early years in Metropolis, the 100 was a smaller organization called the 10 with ties to Intergang.
+A retcon in Superman #665 (September 2007) shows that during Superman's early years in Metropolis, the 100 was a smaller organization called the 10 with ties to Intergang.

 1,000

 The former Director of the 1,000 was a US senator named Henry Ballard who shepherded the organization's new direction and goals.
-Under Director Ballard, the 100 changed its name to the 1,000, attempting to expand their reach to even the Oval Office with Director Ballard as the presidential candidate.
+Under Ballard, the 100 changed its name to the 1,000, attempting to expand their reach to even the Oval Office with Ballard as the presidential candidate.
 The 1,000 first appear in Booster Gold #2 (March 1986).

 2000 Committee

 A vast criminal organization that planned to take over the world by the year 2000.
-The 2000 Committee gave a criminal named the Breathtaker the task of killing Firestorm (Ron Raymond), and he passed the task on to a villainess named the Mindboggler.
-Firestorm defeated both the Breathtaker and the Mindboggler and handed them over to the authorities.
-The Mindboggler later led Firestorm to the headquarters of the committee.
+The 2000 Committee gave Breathtaker the task of killing Firestorm (Ronnie Raymond), and he passed the task to Mindboggler.
+Firestorm defeated both Breathtaker and Mindboggler and handed them over to the authorities.
+Mindboggler later led Firestorm to the headquarters of the committee.
 The committee was founded by corrupt industrialist Henry Hewitt, a.k.a.
 Tokamak, and first appeared in Fury of Firestorm #15.
 Other operatives of the committee were the Enforcers (Leroy Merkyn and Mica) and Multiplex.